 - CSOM, CSON, CSON—Graduate Programs, Law, LSOE, WCAS, WGCAS: Caitlin Walsh, 617-552-4984

-The National Student Clearinghouse will process deferment forms for spring 2018 beginning on January 26, 2018, in accordance with Federal regulations.
+The National Student Clearinghouse will process deferment forms for spring 2019 on January 25, in accordance with Federal regulations.
 If you need an enrollment certification for deferment of a student loan, mail the forms to the Office of Student Services, Lyons Hall, Chestnut Hill, MA 02467, or stop by Lyons Hall.
 Your deferment form will be forwarded to the National Student Clearinghouse.
 If the enrollment certification does not require an official school seal or signature, you may process the certification through www.bc.edu/myservices.

 Undergraduate and graduate students can change their local, home, or parents’ addresses and telephone numbers through www.bc.edu/myservices by selecting the “Addresses/Phone Numbers” link under the “Account and Personal Info” list in “My Services.”
 Keeping your addresses up-to-date will ensure that you receive important mailings from the University such as graduation clearance requirements and campus parking permits.
 The University will also be able to contact you in case of emergencies.

 Eligible students may sign-up to take a course pass/fail through www.bc.edu/myservices at the time they register.
 To declare a course pass/fail in the School of Social Work, contact Liz Cinquino at 617-552-4020.
 STM students should contact Donna Derosa at 617-552-8440.
 Students in CGSOM, MCAS—G, LGSOE, and WGCAS may not take a course counting toward the degree pass/fail.